VKCOM/statshouse/website/docs/introduction.md

 # What is StatsHouse?

 StatsHouse is a monitoring system that is highly available, scalable, and multitenant.
-It is robust, and one can hardly overload it—due to [aggregation](conceptual%20overview/concepts.md#aggregation) and [sampling](conceptual%20overview/concepts.md#sampling).
+One can hardly overload it—due to [aggregation](conceptual%20overview/concepts.md#aggregation) and [sampling](conceptual%20overview/concepts.md#sampling).
 Read more about StatsHouse [features](conceptual%20overview/features.md).